radiocosmology/alpenhorn/demo/demo-script.md

 alpen1-1  | Feb 21 23:52:20 INFO >> [Worker#2] Finished task: Import 2025/02/21/23/1324.dat on demo_storage1
 ```

-Unlike when we imported the first file, now only two new records are created in the database. because
+Unlike when we imported the first file, now only two new records are created in the database because
 the acquistion record already existsed:
 * an `ArchiveFile` for the new file
 * an `ArchiveFileCopy` for the copy of the new file on `demo_storage1`